aoloe/htdocs-blog-impagina/text/2013-02-03-markup-languages.md

 - for inputting maths in a similar way as latex http://mathscribe.com/author/jqmath.html

 The most simple case, I think it's needed in a publishing format and that can't be

+https://www.sharelatex.com/ seems to be a proof that collaborative editing is possible when markdown language is visible... and i guess that latex is the most complete/complex (well, no docbook is probably more complex, from a typing / diffing point of view) language when talkning about markups and typography.

+A nontechnical user, given a choice between two environments, one of which nags them pedantically over technical details, and another which displays the gist of entered content but perhaps with sometimes screwy formatting which one would win?

+Word processors won out over text processors for the nontechnical user partially for this reason.

+Postel's law applied to HTML let nontechnical users get things done with less impedance.
+It's less important now not because it was the wrong choice, but because users have moved higher up the stack to CMSes that handle formatting etc.

+Consistency across browsers back then was only ever of serious concern to professionals in design or browser programming.